Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Fingerprinting-based Positioning and Real-World MDT-based Scenarios

 \subsection{MDT-based Reference Scenarios}

 In this work, we leverage a real-world \ac{MDT} dataset collected across the city of Bologna (Italy) and provided by an Italian \ac{MNO}.
 In the dataset, each sample corresponds to a user record, including its latitude, longitude, and \ac{RSRP} measurements that are reported for all visible \acp{PCI} within its reception range.
+To ensure the reliability of these spatial labels subject to \ac{GPS} multipath and drift, we applied a quality control filter based on the positioning uncertainty fields defined in \ac{3GPP} standards.
+Specifically, we utilized the uncertainty semi-major axis to discard samples with a positioning uncertainty radius exceeding 10 m.
+This pre-processing step effectively mitigates the impact of location drift, ensuring that the ground-truth coordinates used for training remain robust even in challenging scenarios.
 The measurements cover four distinct regions, namely a dense urban area, mixed urban-rural zones, an airport, and a highway.
 To study the impact of augmentation under diverse environmental and operational conditions, the four scenarios are chosen to be heterogeneous.